 I buy some snacks and Matt gives us each a beer from his personal stash.
 We linger for a few hours, listening to the locals tell stories, watching ripples on the man-made lake.
 It’s not as nice as a lake in the Sierra but for AZ, it’s pretty good.
 They even rent kayaks by the hour, which I consider for a minute.
 But eventually I just want to get back to the trail and find an early campsite.

 Leaving town, we walk some different dirt roads to hit the trail.
 They take us past some of the little vacation cabins.
 Then we’re on a series of jeep roads and trail, leading into the last set of mountains, the Huachucas.
 The tread is good, following a stream up it’s watershed.
 The surroundings are pretty lush and I really enjoy walking along it.
 I spy some weird animal but can’t make a positive ID…maybe a coati?
 There are also some deer.
 I wish I could see a jaguar but they are a very rare sighting.

 I was reminiscing about the CDT all morning and afternoon, going over each day in my mind.
 I could almost recall every day from all my other trails, too.
 It was fun to relive such good memories.
 Nearing the end of the AZT and the rest of my CDT hiking season, I don’t know how to feel.
 I should be overwhelmed with emotion but I’m not.
-I’m looking foward to being done but not to figuring out what to do next.
+I’m looking forward to being done but not to figuring out what to do next.
 I’m tired of being asked that question.
 I just don’t know and have little ambition to figure it out right now.